In Charge of Your Own Success

 By Carey Brown, MD

+Movement.
+Movement has to be a priority every day of the week.
 Use the fitness programs or exercise instructors if they are an available resource within the bariatric program and/or hospital.
-Exercise has to be a priority every day of the week.
 With your experts’ assistance, develop various workout routines to prevent boredom.
 If you have physical limitations, become creative to increase your daily activity.
 From lifting soup cans or parking further away from the mall, any extra effort will help.

 Your invested time and emotional commitment will only strengthen the resolve needed to succeed in your life.
 Bariatric surgery is a tool and how well it works for you depends on the decisions and choices you make daily for yourself.
 These choices will become part of your lifestyle and create a healthier you.